oracle/node-oracledb/doc/api.md

 then the object is null.

 If an invalid value is set for a property, then the *Error* object is thrown by the driver.
-The same is true for a read operation on a write-only property.
+The same is true for invalid operations on read-only or write-only properties.

 ### <a name="properror"></a> 2.1 Error Properties